 file will be saved (in .dvw format) after each rally.
 You can use this

-- show the scoreboard in the top right-hand
+scoreboard - show the scoreboard in the top

-corner of the video screen (true by default)ball_path
+right-hand corner of the video screen (true by default)

-(false by default, because it slows the app down a little)review_pane
+(false by default, because it slows the app down a little)

-- show the video review pane on each data
+review_pane - show the video review pane on each

 table?
 Either “dv_codes” (scouted codes) or “commentary” (a

-- a named list that defines the keyboard
+click_shortcuts - a named list that defines the

-end coordinate of an attack or serve as the actual end
+the end coordinate of an attack or serve as the actual

 area), or the intended end location.
 The actual might